Boleyn Ground: History

-West Ham United took up tenancy of the Boleyn Ground from local club Boleyn Castle in 1904, after the two clubs amalgamated.
+West Ham United took up tenancy of the Boleyn Ground from local club Old Castle Swifts in 1904, after the two clubs amalgamated.
 West Ham rented Green Street House and grounds in East Ham from the Roman Catholic Church from around 1912.
 Green Street House was known locally as Boleyn Castle because of its imposing nature and an association with Anne Boleyn, who had either stayed at or, as some believe, owned the house.
 Hence the ground became known as the Boleyn Ground.
-The ground was also often referred to as Upton Park, after the Upton Park, London area where it is located.
+However, over the years the ground was more often referred to as Upton Park, after the Upton Park, London area where it is located.

 In August 1944, a V-1 flying bomb fell on the south-west corner of the pitch.
 This forced West Ham to play its matches at other grounds while repairs were undertaken, but it did not affect performances as West Ham managed nine consecutive victories.
 Upon their return to the ground in December 1944, they lost 1–0 to Tottenham Hotspur.

 By 1990, West Ham were required to convert Upton Park into an all-seater stadium for the 1994–95 season in order to comply with the requirements of the Taylor Report.
 The first stage of the redevelopment came in 1993, when the South Bank was replaced by a 9,000 seat, two-tier stand named in honour of former captain Bobby Moore, who had died earlier that year.
 The stand incorporated executive boxes as well as a digital clock.
 The North Bank was demolished in 1994 and a new 6,000 seat, two-tier stand named the "Centenary Stand" was opened on its site the following year; this was later renamed the "Sir Trevor Brooking Stand".
 The East Stand Lower was also converted into an all-seater stand.

 The final change came in 2000, when the West Stand was replaced by a 15,000 seat, two-tier stand named the "Dr. Martens Stand".
 The stand incorporated executive boxes on two levels as well as the West Ham United Hotel.
 This gave the stadium a 35,000 all-seater capacity.

 There were plans to increase the capacity to approximately 40,500 through the building of a new larger East Stand, that would have used the spare space created when the Doctor Martens stand was built further West than the old West Stand.
 However, these plans never came to fruition.